Thermobaric weapon: Brazil

-Trocano is a thermobaric weapon similar in design to the United States' MOAB weapon or Russia's FOAB.
+Trocano is a thermobaric weapon similar in design to the United States' GBU-43/B MOAB weapon or Russia's FOAB.
 Like the US weapon, the Trocano was designed to be pallet-loaded into a C-130 Hercules aircraft, and deployed using a parachute to drag it from the C-130's cargo bay and separate the bomb from its pallet.

 United Kingdom

 In 2009, the British Ministry of Defence (MoD) acknowledged that Army Air Corps (AAC) AgustaWestland Apaches had used AGM-114 Hellfire missiles purchased from the United States against Taliban forces in Afghanistan.
 The MoD stated that 20 missiles, described as "blast fragmentation warheads", were used in 2008 and a further 20 in 2009.
 MoD officials told Guardian journalist Richard Norton-Taylor that the missiles were "particularly designed to take down structures and kill everyone in the buildings", as AAC AgustaWestland Apaches were previously equipped with weapon systems deemed ineffective to combat the Taliban.
 The MoD also stated that "British pilots' rules of engagement were strict and everything a pilot sees from the cockpit is recorded."

-In 2018, the MoD accidentally divulged the details of General Atomics MQ-9 Reapers utilised by the Royal Air Force (RAF) during the Syrian civil war, which revealed that the drones were equipped with AGM-114 Hellfire missiles.
+In 2018, the MoD accidentally divulged the details of General Atomics MQ-9 Reapers utilized by the Royal Air Force (RAF) during the Syrian civil war, which revealed that the drones were equipped with AGM-114 Hellfire missiles.
 The MoD had sent a report to a British publication, Drone Wars, in response to a freedom of information request.
 In the report, it was stated that AGM-114N Hellfire missiles which contained a thermobaric warhead were used by RAF attack drones in Syria.

 India

 Based on the high-explosive squash head (HESH) round, a 120 mm thermobaric round was developed in the 2010s by the Indian Ministry of Defence.
 This HESH round packs thermobaric explosives into the tank shells to increase the effectiveness against enemy bunkers and light armoured vehicles.

 The design and the development of the round was taken up by Armament Research and Development Establishment (ARDE).
 The rounds were designed for the Arjun MBT.
 The TB rounds contains fuel rich explosive composition called thermobaric explosive.
 As the name implies, the shells, when they hit a target, produce blast overpressure and heat energy for hundreds of milliseconds.
-The overpressure and heat causes damage to enemy fortified structures like bunkers and buildings and for soft targets like enemy personnel and light armoured vehicles.
+The overpressure and heat causes damage to enemy fortified structures like bunkers and buildings and for soft targets like enemy personnel and light armored vehicles.